FOOD SOURCE AND SAFETY

 - Foods must be fresh and not from a wholesaler.

 - Owner or seller designee is expected to be at the booth.
 Seller designee needs to be knowledgeable about the product and/or processing.

-- When vendors are approved to sell at the market they are approved with a specific product mix.
+- When vendors are approved to sell at the market, they are approved with a specific product mix.
 If the product mix expands, the vendor will need approval of new items in advance of selling them.

 - Vendors selling processed foods need to follow all current State of Wisconsin rules and regulations.
-Not all ingredients need to be grown by the seller.

 - Vendor booths are to be well maintained.
 Each vendor is responsible for cleaning up his or her own booth area and disposing of organic matter.
 General trash can be placed in containers provided and will be picked up by the City of Monona.

-- Vendors are expected to arrive at the market by 8:45am and stay until 1:00pm unless their product sells out or they make prior arrangements with the Market Manager.
+- Vendors are expected to arrive at the market by 8:15am and stay until 12:30pm unless their product sells out or they make prior arrangements with the Market Manager.

 - Quiet-running gas generators may be approved on a case-by-case basis.
 Electricity is available in some locations of the market, if needed should be stated on the application.